Ockenfuss/tipps/LinuxTipps.md

 => neu im Bluetooth Menü verbinden.
 Anschließend kann ggf. wieder "#ControllerMode = dual" gesetzt werden (LE=Low energy) und wieder "sudo service bluetooth restart"

+# Useful Tools
+## Webmin
+Starts a server, where you can log in and control most of your system as root.